raquelanamb/statistical-vs-ml-ids/README.md

 ## Results (high-level)

-* **Z-score** Z-score outperforms Isolation Forest on DoS because handshake imbalance creates statistically extreme deviations in a few windows.
+* **Z-score** outperforms Isolation Forest on DoS because handshake imbalance creates statistically extreme deviations in a few windows.
 * LOIC produces extremely uniform, repeated bursts, which **Isolation Forest** isolates very easily because the high-dimensional pattern is consistent and far from benign clusters.
 * Both models can miss low-rate attacks that change only a few features slightly